Galaxy Z Fold 7 vs Pixel 10 Pro Fold: There's a clear winner

 The Galaxy Z Fold 7 finally addresses one of the sore points with most previous Galaxy Z Fold devices and scores a higher-res 200MP main camera.
 In case you're wondering, yes, it appears to be the same one that graces the Galaxy S25 Ultra, judging by the specs alone.
 At long last, a camera upgrade on Samsung's most important foldable!

-The rest of the cameras will be pretty familiar to anyone who has inspected a recent Galaxy Z Fold specs sheet: a 12MP ultrawide and a 10MP telephoto with 3X optical zoom.
+The rest of the cameras will be pretty familiar to anyone who has ever inspected a Galaxy Z Fold specs sheet: a 12MP ultrawide and a 10MP telephoto with 3X optical zoom.
 Not a particularly exciting camera setup, but then again, foldables aren't really about the camera prowess.
 Still, the latest foldables from Oppo, Vivo, and Honor put stronger emphasis on the camera performance.

 A surprising development is the under-display selfie camera on the inner screen, which is gone!
 It's been substituted for a standard punch-hole 10MP camera, which is honestly the right way to go.
 Much more usable than the peculiar under-display one, that's for sure.